People Helped in 2013: 2,389,090

-Though Nigeria has the second largest economy in Africa, it also has the third highest number of severely malnourished children in the world: approximately 26% of children under five years old—more than a million children— suffer from malnutrition.
+Though Nigeria has the second largest economy in Africa, it also has one of the highest number of severely malnourished children in the world: approximately 24% of children under five years old—more than a million children— suffer from malnutrition.
 In 2010, the Ministry of Health developed national guidelines for nutritional treatment with support from Action Against Hunger.

 We are focused on helping both national agencies and local communities build capacity to treat deadly malnutrition.
 In our second year of operation in Nigeria, we trained some 1,000 public health workers and equipped and supported 200 health centers, ensuring that 12,000 severely malnourished people received lifesaving care.
 We also responded to emergencies: when a food crisis swept through the Sahel region in 2011 and 2012, we assisted tens of thousands of Nigerians.